AmbryN/binance-trader-java/Readme.md

 **WORK IN PROGRESS**

 It allows :
-* To select a crypto pair to trade from the available pairs (for now, only "BTCUSDT")
+* To select a crypto pair to trade from the available pairs (e.g. "BTCUSDT" or "ETHUSDT")
 * To select a trading strategy from the available list (for now only "Moving Average")
 * To send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)